autodesk-cloud/ochonetes-kafka/README.md

 #### Step 2 : deploy your two tiers

-Let us CURL a bit.
 If have a specific broker configuration in mind first edit ```kafka.yml``` and specify your own settings.
 You want 4 brokers ?
-No problemo, do the following:
+No problemo, use our cool CLI and do the following:

 ```
 $ ./cli.py